COUNTRIES WITH SPECIAL

 - PERU - June 2016 - We passed through Lima customs without any problem but through Trujillo customs (domestic flight) they've confiscated most of our medications.
 The local missionary told us that this was the first time that this happened and suspected corruption at local level.

-- ROMANIA - When going to Romania, we still find it best to fly into Budapest, Hungary with our pharmaceuticals and supplies and then drive across the border.
+- ROMANIA - 2013 or before - When going to Romania, we still find it best to fly into Budapest, Hungary with our pharmaceuticals and supplies and then drive across the border.
 The customs officers in the airports of Romania have made national headlines over the last 2 years because of corruption, and another team had all of their supplies confiscated.
 We've never had any issue being processed while flying into Budapest driving through the border control into Romania.

 Senegal December 2015